The Brass Band Portal

 I often begin second half with a march, chosen to contrast with the opening march.
 For example, should the concert open with a march in the British style (often in a minor key), the second half could open with a contrasting Sousa march.

 The next items to fill in are the other soloists, usually 3 or 4 others, one of which should be each of cornet and euphonium; and one of which is often a feature of a section, perhaps trombones or percussion.
+The order is generally to start with the highest instrument (probably cornet) and finish with the lowest (euphonium or bass).
+Programme an item before a solo which doesn't feature or tax that player - it will give a welcome rest to the performer as well as ensuring the audience doesn't hear the same voice used in succession.

 Then the other items will be of a contrasting nature to ensure a breadth as well as depth to the concert.
+Don't programme two quiet numbers, numbers in the same genre or by the same composer in succession to keep a variety of moods,

 Finally I stand back to ensure that the concert works in its entirety and that it meets the objectives laid out above.